bozensel/nokia-netmiko-ttp-show-commands/README.md

 # nokia-netmiko-ttp-show-commands
-Parsing some nokia SROS show outputs using ttp
+Parsing some nokia SROS show outputs using TTP

 TTP: